Xunnamius/black-flag/README.md

-Router instances are partially-configured just enough to proxy control to other router instances or to helper instances and are accessible via the [`instances.router`][52] property of each object in [`PreExecutionContext::commands`][11].
+Router instances are partially-configured just enough to proxy control to other router instances or to helper instances and are accessible via the [`instances.router`][55] property of each object in [`PreExecutionContext::commands`][11].
 They cannot and _must not_ have any configured strictness or validation logic outside of the built-in invariant checks.

-Therefore: if you want to tamper with the yargs instance responsible for running a command's [`handler`][7], operate on the effector instance.
-If you want to tamper with a command's generic stdout help text, operate on the helper instance.
+Therefore: if you want to tamper with the yargs instance responsible for running a command's [`handler`][7], operate on the effector program.
+If you want to tamper with a command's generic stdout help text, operate on the helper program.
 If you want to tamper with validation and parsing, operate on both the helper and effector instances.
-If you want to tamper with the routing of control between commands, operate on the router instance.
+If you want to tamper with the routing of control between commands, operate on the router program.

 See [the docs][x-repo-docs] for more details on Black Flag's internals.